/

 Without the right ecommerce fraud prevention strategy in place, high-traffic periods like BFCM can expose your business to fraud, chargebacks, and reputational damage.

 In this post, we’ll break down key strategies to help you protect your business from the most common types of eCommerce fraud.
+The table below summarizes the three core layers, with detail below it.

 Why Fraud Prevention is Critical for eCommerce